manuel-192/remirror/README.md

 # remirror
-Mirror ranking for Antergos and Arch.
+Mirror ranking for Antergos and Arch.<br>
+Please check this link: https://github.com/manuel-192/antergos-m/blob/master/Changelogs/remirror.md

 Does the same as [reflector-antergos](https://github.com/manuel-192/antergos-reflector) and more.
 <br>
 Note: this page may be outdated.
 The latest package is available at [this repo](https://github.com/manuel-192/antergos-m).
 ## Usage